andrenunes57/andrenunes57/README.md

 ### Welcome to my GitHub profile 🤘

-- 🚀 I’m currently working as a Software Developer Intern and graduating on System Analysis and Development.
+- 🚀 I’m currently working as a Software Developer Intern and graduating in System Analysis and Development.
 - 👨‍💻 I’m currently learning Backend Development, focusing on the .NET stack with C#.
-- 🏃‍♂️ I started my carrer transiotioning to Development about 1 year ago.
+- 🏃‍♂️ I started my career transition to Development about one year ago.

 ### Technologies: